JoelSpeed/enhancements/enhancements/cluster-api/lifecycling-cluster-api-crds-within-openshift.md

 #### Standalone Clusters

-The workflows and extensions described in this enhancement are targetted at standalone clusters.
+The workflows and extensions described in this enhancement are targeted at standalone clusters.

 #### Single-node Deployments or MicroShift